wp-plugins/loading-page/readme.txt

 The setup options for the loading screen are:

 * **Enable loading screen**: activates preloading of images and displays a loading screen while the webpage is loading.
+* **Display the loading screen once per session**: display the loading screen only once per session.
 * **Display loading screen only in**: displays a loading screen only on homepage, all pages, or specific pages or posts.
 In the last case the IDs of pages or posts should be separated by comma symbol ","
+* **Exclude the loading screen from**: excludes the loading screen from pages or posts whose IDs are entered separated by comma symbol ","
 * **Select the loading screen**: allows to choose a loading screen.
 The premium version of plugin include multiple loading screens.
 * **Select background color**: allows to select the background color for your loading screen compatible with the design guidelines of your website.
 * **Select images as background**: allows to display an image as loading screen background, the image can be displayed tiled or centered.